justinduckett/portfolio/bike-share-pipeline.md

     name
 )
 ```

 ### Results and impact

-- **Data Trust & Quality:** Integrated automated testing via dbt, ensuring 100% confidence in the data accuracy before it reaches stakeholders.
+- **Data Trust & Quality:** By integrating automated testing via Dataform, stakeholders can have 100% confidence in the dashboard's accuracy.
-- **Zero-Touch Automation:** Successfully deployed a "set and forget" pipeline that runs 24/7.
-The system self-corrects and alerts on failure.
+- **Zero-Touch Automation:** Successfully deployed a reliable pipeline that runs silently in the background every 4 hours, pulling critical data with zero manual intervention required.
-- **Cost Optimization:** Architected the entire solution to run for $0.00/month by leveraging the Free Tier limits of Google Cloud and GitHub Actions, demonstrating high-value delivery with zero infrastructure cost.
+- **Cost Optimization:** Architected the entire solution to run for $0.00/month by strictly leveraging the free-tier limits of Google Cloud and GitHub Actions.
+This demonstrates a strong ability to deliver high-value engineering with zero infrastructure overhead.
-- **Operational Insight:** The analysis identified that ~8% of the network consists of ‘Zombie Stations’, providing a prioritized target list for operational rebalancing teams.
+- **Operational Insight:** The transformed data successfully identified that ~8% of the network consisted of "Zombie Stations," providing a clear, prioritized target list for operational rebalancing teams.

 ### Links